trammell/recipe-book/recipe-book.md

 * The original recipe calls for 1¼ lbs. doodh paneer.
 I cut this down substantially and often times I either buy it pre-fried or just use it without frying it.
+* The original recipe calls for 1½ teaspoons coarse kosher or sea salt, this is too salty for our taste.

 **How to Prepare Mustard Greens:**